Top 6 Wine Faults: Their Causes & How to Identify them?

-Oxygen typically gets in contact with the wine through the cork.
-It happens if the cork has some structural defects or dries up while the bottle is left standing.
+Oxygen typically gets to the wine through the cork.
+Oxidation happens if the cork has some structural defects or dries up while the bottle is left standing.
 High temperatures accelerate oxidation hence storing wine in cool places is always better.

 How to identify oxidation?

 Oxidation converts normal wine aromas like fruit aromas into less enjoyable ones.

 As an example of standard wine aromatic profile when it’s not oxidised, see our Infographics & Guide to Chardonnay wine grape variety.